"If you can't fly, then run.

 On our way up the paved road just past the gate!

 Just a walk up the paved road.
 The incline is a little steep.

-So beautiful!
 Take a break if you need to before descending down the steep hill.

 On the left you will see a steep path down the mountain.
 This is the path we chose.

 It looks a lot more intimidating in person.
 Trust me.

 Take your time going down because the rocks are loose.
 Don't slip!

 Descending lower and lower, getting closer to the rock bridge down below!

 On the other side of Hanauma Bay now.

 It was a long way down, but it is manageable.
 Take the other path if you need to.